How to Respond to Guest Reviews: A Hotelier’s In-Depth Guide

-Our research shows that on average, 4 out of 10 reviews receive a reply.
+Our research shows that on average, more than 4 out of 10 reviews receive a reply.
 This is based on the reviews that can be responded to, excluding all sources that do not allow for responses.
 When looking at the data we noticed that some of the reviews received a reply even a couple of months after they were published.
 This is another way of differentiating yourself from your competitors - by replying promptly to your guest reviews.

 Things to Consider When Responding to Guest Reviews

 You just received a new review from one of your guests.
 Now what?
 How do you ensure you’re crafting your answer in a way that benefits your hotel and your guest?
 Here are some important tips to keep in mind when responding to reviews:

 - Be kind, professional, and genuine

 - Whether it is a greeting or you go the extra mile and answer your reviews in a different language, make sure your international guests feel special.
 Use some key phrases in their language if possible.

 - Give credit to the staff, especially if someone is specifically mentioned

 - Be creative and find different ways to express yourself